dotrann1412/sorting-algorithms-collection/README.md

 Implementation of 11 prevalent sorting algorithms.

 ## Project structure
-- `main.cpp`: include main function and i/o activities.
+- `main.cpp`: include the main function and i/o activities.
 - `algorithms/*`: algorithms implementation.
 - Files started with a dot `.`: save all configuration data for the program.